Jadens-arc/Scripty/README.md

 # Scripty:
 An Open-Source IDE for ChromeOS by Jaden Arceneaux.
 This project was created due to a distinct lack of good IDEs for ChromeOS.
 The goal of Scripty is to supplement this problem.
-Scripty takes advantage of the build in Linux sandbox in Chrome Books to provide the best coding experience on ChromeOS.
+Scripty takes advantage of the built-in Linux sandbox in Chrome Books to provide the best coding experience on ChromeOS.

 # Requirements:
   - Python3